nepero27178/Ising2D/README.md

 $L \times L$ square matrix with enhanced connectivity.
 All details about the model are explained inside our relation, `Ising2D-Triangular.pdf`.

-This project consists of three parts in sequence: **simulation**, **processing** and **analysis** - each of which is assigned a folder, inside of which you may find some Python routine files used to control all the numerical machinery.
+This project consists of four parts in sequence: **setup**, **simulation**, **processing** and **analysis** - each of which is assigned a folder, inside of which you may find some Python routine files used to control all the numerical machinery.
 In each you can also find a `/src/` folder and a `/data/` folder, respectively for Julia scripts and data storage.

 1. In the **simulation** part we've simulated sampling the system using a Markov Chain-Monte Carlo approach through the Metropolis-Hastings algorithm, in